codemagician62/air-quality-compare-tool/README.md

-# Getting Started with Create React App
+# Project Requirements

+- Use Semantic UI
+- Utilize OpenAQ platform API
+- Allow the user to input two cities
+- Display the air quality of the corresponding cities, allowing the user to compare the two cities air quality on the same page
+- Gracefully handle any API or user errors
+- Be easily used by the general public

+## How to Start

  This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### `git checkout feature/air-quality-compare`

-In the project directory, you can run:
+In the project directory, you should switch branch into `feature/air-quality-compare`.

 ### `npm start`